SirSgtCire/Story-Engine/README.md

 ## French Tarot Game
 ### Game Setup:
-- For three players, there are 24 rounds of play, six card dog
+- For three players, there are 24 rounds of play, six card dog, three card packet
-- For four players, there are 18 rounds of play, six card dog
+- For four players, there are 18 rounds of play, six card dog, three card packet
-- For five players, there are 15 rounds of play, three card dog
+- For five players, there are 15 rounds of play, three card dog, three card packet
 - Shuffle the deck, and deal each player a card.
 The player with the lowest value card deals first.

 ### Tarot Gameplay Rules: